By Michele N Pedulla DNP, ARNP, CPNP-PC

 Job Outlook for Nurses

-According to the U.S. Department of Labor, the growth of employment as an RN will continue to increase by 16% from 2014 to 2024, due to a number of factors including the concentration on preventative care and the increased rates of chronic conditions (Bureau of Labor Statistics, 2015).
-The growth of APRN employment is expected to increase 31% from 2014 to 2024, due to a number of factors including the effects of health care legislation and the increased focus on preventative care (Bureau of Labor Statistics, 2015).
-These impressive statistics are well above the average rates of many other occupations and could indicate increased job security of nurses at all levels.
+According to the U.S. Department of Labor, the growth of employment as an RN will continue to increase by 15% from 2016 to 2026, due to a number of factors including the concentration on preventative care and the increased rates of chronic conditions.
+The growth of APRN employment is expected to increase 31% from 2016 to 2026, due to a number of factors including the effects of health care legislation and the increased focus on preventative care.
+These impressive statistics are well above the average rates of many other occupations and could indicate increased job security of nurses at all levels.*

 Nurses have a strong need for relevance in their lives, in what we do and how it makes a difference.
 Find your niche and believe that YOU can make that difference.
 Be the voice, be the change and, always remember that you don’t DO nursing, you ARE nursing!